MicrosoftDocs/visualstudio-docs/docs/containers/edit-and-refresh.md

 :::moniker range=">=vs-2022"
 ## Authenticating to Azure services using the token proxy

+I'm worried that this is more information than is helpful.
+Consider:
-When you're using Azure services from a container, you can use the token proxy to handle authentication to Azure services that you're consuming.
-The token proxy runs on the container and enables you to authenticate with Azure services with your Microsoft Entra account without any additional configuration in the container.
+When you're using Azure services from a container, you can use [DefaultAzureCredential](/dotnet/api/azure.identity.defaultazurecredential) (with the [VisualStudioCredential](/dotnet/api/azure.identity.visualstudiocredential) enabled) to authenticate with Azure services with your Microsoft Entra account without any additional configuration in the container.
 To enable this, see [How to configure Visual Studio Container Tools](container-tools-configure.md).
-Also, you need to set up Azure authentication in Visual Studio by following the instructions here: [Authenticate Visual Studio with Azure](/dotnet/azure/configure-visual-studio#authenticate-visual-studio-with-azure).
-The token proxy is available in Visual Studio version 17.6 and later.
+Also, you need to set up Azure authentication in Visual Studio by following the instructions at [Authenticate Visual Studio with Azure](/dotnet/azure/configure-visual-studio#authenticate-visual-studio-with-azure).
+The support for VisualStudioCredential in a container is available in Visual Studio version 17.6 and later.

-You don't access the token proxy directly; instead, use [VisualStudioCredential](/dotnet/api/azure.identity.visualstudiocredential) or [DefaultAzureCredential](/dotnet/api/azure.identity.defaultazurecredential) (with options to enable VisualStudioCredential) which then uses the token proxy.
-The token proxy makes [Azure Identity](https://www.nuget.org/packages/Azure.Identity#readme-body-tab) work in the container by creating a configuration file so that `VisualStudioCredential` calls into the token proxy to get tokens from Visual Studio running on the host.

 ### Azure Functions